Veleno Designs Quantum D2 Flashlight Review

 Size and Comps

-A proper smol light.
+A proper small light.

 Here’s the test light with the venerable Convoy S2+.
 Mine’s a custom “baked” edition Nichia 219b triple.
 A very nice 18650 light.